Hongweihuo-Lab/FMQ/README.md

     (3) num is the number of sequences in geomone.
     (4) pattern is the query pattern.
     (5) q is the length of context.

+### 3. Extract query
+  run the shell command: " ./FMQ geomone ref num position len q", where parameters are

+    (1) geomone is the geomone dataset.
+    (2) ref is the refernce sequence.
+    (3) num is the number of sequences in geomone dataset.
+    (4) position is the start position of the extracted substring.
+    (5) len is the length of the extracted substring.
+    (6) q is the length of context.

+## Contributors
+### code
+•	Xu Guo
+### paper
+FMQ is an implementation of the paper.

+Hongwei Huo, Xu Guo, et al. FMQ: Efficient compression and indexing of highly-repeated DNA data sets.